How to Adopt

 References: We'll also ask you to provide the name of your vet clinic and a non-family reference.
 You must be 18 or over to apply for adoption.

 Two Kittens: Adopt one, get the second for 1/2 price - $150.00

 Barn Buddies: A minimum $30 donation is suggested.
 Barn buddies are classified as adult cats unsuitable for house pets.

 Health: All pets in our care get a health examination, deworming, vaccination, spay-neuter, and testing for FIV and FelV.

 Spay/Neuter: If a pet is adopted before it has been spayed/neutered, adopters will receive a certificate that entitles them to have the procedure done at no cost.
 The certificate is valid at the Virden Animal Hospital and two clinics in Brandon.

-In order to help prevent unwanted litters, having your pet spayed or neutered is a mandatory condition of adoption if it hasn’t already been done when you take your pet home.
+Having your pet spayed or neutered is a mandatory condition of adoption if it hasn’t already been done when you take your pet home.